 The Great Lakes Science Center (GLSC) is a fabulous museum and educational center downtown that opened in 1996.
 This museum features signature and traveling exhibits.
 Plus, an impressive IMAX Dome theater, a science center gift shop, and a cozy cafe.

 GLSC is home to the NASA Glenn Visitor Center, a NASA space center that is one of only eleven in the country.
-The space museum specializes in bringing science to life through both permanent and rotating exhibits.
+The space museum brings science to life through permanent and rotating exhibits.
 Live programming at the Glenn is free and included with your paid admission to the science center.

 The Great Lakes Science Center encourages guests to stay curious.
 They frequently host workshops, kids camps, and demonstrations.

 Visitors can participate in hands-on experiments and watch films on space exploration.
 Among their incredible, interactive exhibits are the Nano Mini-Exhibition, BioMedTech, and Dinosaurs of the Sahara.

 If you need a place to unwind after a long day of learning, consider taking the family to stay at the Hilton Cleveland Downtown.
 The Hilton’s massive pool is perfect for relaxing family time, and their pet-friendly digs make room for the fur-friends too.

 See Related: Things to Do in Cincinnati, Ohio